C-Otto/rebalance-lnd/README.md

 $ pip install -r requirements.txt
 ```

 If this fails, make sure you are running Python 3.
+You might want to try `pip3` instead of `pip`.

 To test if your installation works, you can run `rebalance.py` without any arguments.
 Depending on your system, you can do this in one of the following ways: